Feral Druid 10.2.7 Guide

 In World of Warcraft, the Druid class has 4 specializations: Feral, Balance, Restoration, and Guardian.
 The Feral Druids cover the melee DPS role, using Energy as their spending resource.

 Regarding weapons, as a DPS, the druid uses daggers, fist weapons, maces, polearms, and staves.
 As for raid gear, it shares the Vanquisher Tier Token with Rogues, Death Knights, and Mages for legacy content.
-In the Dragonflight expansion, the Vault of the Incarnates raid, druids share the Mystic Tier Token with Hunters and Mages.
+In the Dragonflight's latest expansion, Awakened Raid, druids share the Mystic Tier Token with Hunters and Mages.

 In the table below, we present the Feral Druid's strengths and weaknesses: